Feel the thrill of the Himalayas with team of highly experienced trekking professionals.

 How much does it cost to go to Kailash?

 Being a famous pilgrimage tour, a good question would be; how much does it cost to go to Kailash?
-The total cost to go Kailash with everything included is 4,100 USD per person.
+The total cost to go Kailash with everything included is USD 4.1 K per person.
 This cost to go to Kailash has Visa’s, transportation, accommodation and vegetarian meals included.

 How difficult is Kailash Yatra?